CanCanCommunity/cancancan/README.md

 ## Fetching records

-One of the key features of CanCanCan, compared to other authorization libraries, is the possibility to retrieve all the objects that the user is authorized to, for example, read.
+One of the key features of CanCanCan, compared to other authorization libraries, is the possibility to retrieve all the objects that the user is authorized to access.
 The following:

 ```ruby
   Post.accessible_by(current_ability)
 ```

-will reuse your previously defined rules to ensure that the user retrieves only a list of posts he can read.
+will use your rules to ensure that the user retrieves only a list of posts that can be read.
 See [Fetching records](https://github.com/CanCanCommunity/cancancan/wiki/Fetching-Records) for details.

 ## Controller helpers